absinthe-graphql/absinthe/guides/ecto.md

 Let's start with a data source.
 Dataloader data sources are just structs that encode a way of retrieving data in batches.
-In a Phoenix application you'll generally have one source per context, so that each context can control how its data is loaded.
+In a Phoenix application you'll generally have one source per absinthe context, so that each context can control how its data is loaded.

 Here is a hypothetical `Blog` context and a dataloader ecto source: